exoad/on_the_fly/README.md

 ## Building

+*For people who want to do it themselves...*

 As previously stated, OnTheFly is **not** stable and is in active development, so expect bugs, undocumented actions, etc..
 Additionally, there currently is only support for Windows.
 Building for any other platforms will produce undefined behavior.

 **To build, you must have the Flutter SDK downloaded: https://docs.flutter.dev/get-started/install**

+Make sure you have all of the dependencies required by Flutter.
+You can check by running the command `flutter doctor`.

 1. Clone the repository (`git clone https://github.com/exoad/on_the_fly.git`)
 2. Enter the root directory of the repository